|Address:||5379 Highway 49 N, Mariposa, CA 95338 Map|

 Opened in 1995,the Mariposa County Jail has a capacity to house about 60 inmates.
 The facility is situated about 74 miles north of Fresno, adjacent to the Sierra National Forest and Yosemite Valley.
-The address and phone number is:

 For the benefit of family members and friends of individuals currently detained in the Mariposa County Correctional Facility, our team of California criminal defense lawyers provide key information below.
 The following important topics are covered here:

 - 5. Visiting a Mariposa County Jail Inmate

 - 7. Life and Health in Detention

 - 8. Work Release and other Alternatives

 The Mariposa County Sheriff does not provide an online inmate search function, but refers searchers to the California inmate locator website.
 There, you can plug in a name to see if your friend or loved one is currently in custody in Mariposa County.
 The jail website does offer a link to a daily pdf that lists new, incoming detainees.
 You can also call the jail directly at (209) 966-3616 to inquire about the status of an inmate.

 Your friend or loved one may be given the opportunity to post bail and gain temporary freedom from incarceration.
 You can call the jail to get specific bail bonding information.
 Cash or cashier’s check bail payment can be made at the jail or you can use the services of a bail bondsman.